nhnpro/floop/README.md

 These build time increases can be considered as rough references when comparing reading data from a [DynMap] in Floop widgets, to reading the same data from a [LinkedHashMap] in widgets without Floop.
 Only integer numbers were used as keys and values.
 It was also assumed that the same context would access the same keys on every invocation to [StatelessWidget.build].
 It's more expensive when there are different keys read (that should be an uncommon case).

-On small Widgets (less than 10 lines in the build method), including Floop implies these performance hits in build times:
+On small Widgets (less than 10 lines in the build method), including Floop implies these build time performance hits:
 - x1.15 when 0 values are read.
 - x1.9 when up to 5 values are read.
 - x2.9 when up to 20 values are read.